byambaa1982/python_cources_for_beginers/2_variables_and_operations/README.md

-Welcome to our comprehensive Python course for beginners.
-This course is designed to give you a solid foundation in Python, a versatile and widely-used programming language known for its readability and simplicity.
+This chapter is designed to give you a solid foundation in Python, a versatile and widely-used programming language known for its readability and simplicity.

 Throughout this course, we will dive deep into core Python data types, namely integers, floating-point numbers (floats), strings, and lists.
 Each topic will come with clear explanations, practical examples, and a set of exercises for hands-on practice.